-It's that time of year again – time to settle up with Uncle Sam and file taxes – and many people wonder if any of the costs involved with the various home remodeling or improvement projects they made over the year can be deducted from their taxes.
-The answer to that question however is far from a straightforward one (this is the IRS after all...).
+It's that time of year again – time to settle up with Uncle Sam and file taxes – and many people wonder if any of the costs involved with the various home remodeling or improvement projects they made – whether on their own or by home remodeling contractors, during the year can be deducted from their taxes.
+The answer to that question may not come as easily as one may hope.

-The simplest way to answer the question is with a definite maybe.
+The simplest way to answer the question: maybe.
 There are indeed certain situations and scenarios that will allow the homeowner to deduct at least some of the cost of home remodeling projects.
-The most common of these are as follows.
+The most common of these are as follows:

 - If the home remodeling project was undertaken for medical reasons